 More male Soldiers are coming forward to get help.
 If you were sexually assaulted, know that you are not alone.
-The following list includes some of the common experiences shared by men who have survived sexual assault.
+The following list includes some common experiences shared by men who have survived sexual assault.
 It is not a complete list, but it may help you to know that other people have had similar experiences:

-- Anxiety, depression, fearfulness, or post-traumatic stress disorder
+- Anxiety, depression, fearfulness or post-traumatic stress.

-- Concerns or questions about sexual orientation
+- Concerns or questions about sexual orientation.

-- Fear of the worst happening and having a sense of a shortened future
+- Fear of the worst happening and having a sense of a shortened future.

-- Feeling on-edge, being unable to relax, and having difficulty sleeping
+- Feeling on edge, being unable to relax, and having difficulty sleeping.

-- Sense of blame or shame over not being able to stop the assault or abuse, especially if you experienced an erection or ejaculation
+- Sense of blame or shame over not being able to stop the assault or abuse, especially if you experienced an erection or ejaculation.

-- Withdrawal from relationships or friendships and an increased sense of isolation
+- Withdrawal from relationships or friendships and an increased sense of isolation.

-- Anger issues/lashing out
+- Anger issues/lashing out.

-- Substance abuse issues
+- Substance misuse issues.

-Some men may feel as though what happened to them was not a criminal act because their experience with sexual violence was disguised as bullying, hazing, or other abusive acts.
-Bullying is typically an exclusive behavior with the ultimate goal to belittle, breakdown, and further hurt an individual.
-Hazing is an inclusive behavior, with the goal to bring an individual into the “fold” or “brotherhood.” – DoD Safe Helpline
+Some men may feel as though what happened to them was not a criminal act because their experience with sexual violence was disguised as bullying, hazing or other abusive acts.
+Bullying is typically an exclusive behavior with the ultimate goal to belittle, break down and further hurt an individual.
+Hazing is an inclusive behavior, with the goal to bring an individual into the “fold” or “brotherhood.” – DOD Safe Helpline

 Contact Your Sexual Assault Response Coordinator (SARC)

-The DoD Safe Helpline is available 24 hours a day, 7 days a week and is both anonymous and confidential, as well as secure.
-Staff members will listen to your concerns, discuss safety planning, provide information about resources and, when you are ready, connect you with local resources such as a Sexual Assault Response Coordinator (SARC) or Victim Advocate (VA).
+The DOD Safe Helpline is available 24 hours a day, seven days a week, and is anonymous, confidential and secure.
+Staff members will listen to you, discuss safety planning and tell you about resources, and can connect you with local resources such as a SARC or VA when you are ready.

 Call 877-995-5247 to be connected with a trained Safe Helpline staff member.

-DSN users can call Safe Helpline by dialing 877-995-5247.
+DSN users can call the Safe Helpline at 877-995-5247.